 Reflections – a very personal view

 The course on teaching in higher education made me aware of three main aspects I “kind of know” but have not given much attention to it.
 Firstly, it is about the choice of method.
-Why have I chosen lecture or seminar?
+Why have I chosen to give a lecture instead of a seminar?
 Secondly, it is about how I evaluate students including giving feedback, but also designing exams and grading.
+Admittedly, I underestimated how much time it takes to make good exam questions, and I have not yet gotten faster at that.
 Thirdly, it is about the ethical guidelines of teaching, ranging from gender issues, minority aspects to considering disabilities like dyslexia.
 Accordingly I will take up each of those three aspects in depths.

 To give or not to give a lecture